brainboxdotcc/DPP/docpages/building/linux.md

 * `mydppbot.cpp` - Your source code
 * `dppbot` - The name of the executable to make
 * `-ldpp` - Link to libdpp.so
-* `/usr/local/lib/libdpp.so` - Required to specifies the path to the shared library
+* `/usr/local/lib/libdpp.so` - Required to specify the path to the shared library
 * `-Wl` - Required to pass options directly to the linker
-* `-rpath,/usr/local/lib` - Required to specifies the runtime library search path
+* `-rpath,/usr/local/lib` - Required to specify the runtime library search path

 \include{doc} install_prebuilt_footer.dox